digitalmethodsinitiative/4cat/datasources/twitterv2/README.md

-# Twitter Full-Archive Search
+## Twitter Full-Archive Search

-This datasource interfaces with the 'Full-Archive Search' [endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/search/quick-start/full-archive-search) of the Twitte API (v2) to allow historical searches of Twitter.
+This datasource interfaces with the 'Full-Archive Search' [endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/search/quick-start/full-archive-search) of the Twitter API (v2) to allow historical searches of Twitter.

 Access to this endpoint is only available by request for qualifying academic projects.
 To this end, users need to supply a 'bearer token' unique to their account to use the data source.
 There is additionally a usage cap of ten